Battlefield Transfers in Coalitional Blotto Games: Model

 \subsubsection{Stage 3}

-In the third and final stage, the adversary and Players 1 and 2 deploy their resources to the corresponding fronts, the two separate Colonel Blotto games are played, and the payoffs are realized.
-Each player's equilibrium payoff, as derived in \cite{kovenock2012coalitional}, is given by
+In the third and final stage, all three agents allocate their resources to their respective battlefields, the two separate standard Blotto games are played, and the agents' payoffs are realized.
+This is depicted in the rightmost panel of Figure \ref{fig:coalitional_full}.
+The equilibrium payoffs of the players in the coalitional Blotto game \cite{kovenock2012coalitional} are given by